banddude/nashville-electrical-business/README.md

 - Project work: $100-150/hour based on complexity
 - Apprentice-led jobs: $75/hour (lower complexity)
 - Premium services: Up to $200+/hour for specialized work

 ---

+## Management Team

+### Mike Shaffer - Operations Manager
+With over 15 years of experience as a licensed electrician and project manager, Mike brings a wealth of technical expertise and a deep understanding of the electrical contracting industry.
+His hands-on experience ensures the highest quality of work and efficient project execution.

+### Brendan Dauenhauer - Business Manager
+Brendan has a background in business administration and finance.
+His expertise in financial planning, marketing, and business development will drive the company's growth and ensure its long-term financial health.

+---